The Genome Writers Guild is a genome engineering society building a better future for humanity through genome engineering and public education.

 What is genome engineering?
 A special event for the science curious.

 Gene therapy, genome engineering, and immunotherapy are pioneering technologies in the news almost everyday.
 What are they and why should we care?
-At this special half-day event a geneticist will answer your questions and explain how genome engineering is already playing a part in our lives.
-Organized by GWG member Adam Sychla, the event is free and open to the public.
+At this first Genome Writers Guild (GWG) satellite event, Genome Engineer, Dr. Aron Geurts and Dr. Juan Alfonzo addressed those questions.
+The event was designed for a general audience to explain what these technologies are and how they are already playing a part in our lives.
+Watch the event online to have your questions answered.

 Genome writer Dr. Scott McIvor moving gene therapies forward.